aydakikio/DialogueQuest/README.md

 Donation Ways:

-   * Share our project with others: It will help us to make  Dialogue Quest  more accesassible for more developers.
+   * Share our project with others: It will help us to make Dialogue Quest more accesassible for more developers around the world.

    * BitCoin: